houssaineamzil/MiniQuest-INDEV/README.md

 ### Character Progression
 At the start of the game, the player begins as a humble farmer, starting at level one with only basic tools and no combat abilities.

 The world of MiniQuest is filled with hidden treasures, special items, and powerful equipment.
-As the player explores, they will find weapons to increase their combat abilities, armor to protect them from damage and artifacts with special effectss.
+As the player explores, they will find weapons to increase their combat abilities, armor to protect them from damage and artifacts with special effects.
 Some items will be straightforward to find, while others will require solving challenging puzzles, defeating powerful enemies, or completing complex quests.

 Over the course of their journey, the player will encounter a variety of non-player characters (NPCs).
 Interacting with these characters can lead to new quests, access to special items, or even companionship.
 Building relationships with NPCs can allow the player to gain them as followers, or unlock new story line narratives and quests.